The Dragon Review

 - Sunburn Caution.
 Sunburns significantly increase one's lifetime risk of developing skin cancer, especially for children.

 - Wear Protective Clothing.
 Long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses, whenever possible.

 - Seek Out The Shade.
 Remember that the sun’s UV rays are strongest between 10 AM. and 4 PM.

 Most people are not aware that skin cancer, while largely preventable, is the most common form of cancer in the United States.
 More than 3.5 million new cases of skin cancer are diagnosed annually.
 Perform routine body checks monthly and examine new moles or changes for the worse in existing moles--if these signs are noted, you should be evaluated by a Dermatologist as soon as possible.
 By following some of these simple steps described above, you can still enjoy your time in the sun and protect yourself from overexposure.
 The U.S. Environmental Protection Agency (EPA) recommends these action steps to help you and your family be Sun Safe.
 Early detection of Melanoma - the most serious form of skin cancer - can save your life.
 Melanoma is now one of the most common cancers among adolescents and young adults ages 15-29.
 Please click on the 2 links provided for Factsheets on Sun Protection and Health Consequences From Overexposure: Action Steps for Sun Protection and Health Effects of Overexposure to the Sun

 A few friendly reminders from the BTHS Health Office:

 - Please do not hesitate to bring any important health-related information to the attention of the health office.
 Students should stay home when not feeling well or developing signs of illness.

-- Notification: If you suspect that your child has been exposed to COVID-19, please contact Mrs. Carlsson or Mrs. Yarbrough in the health office.
+- Notification: If your child has tested positive for COVID-19, please contact Mrs. Carlsson or Mrs. Yarbrough in the health office.